Ellison D. Smith: Personal life and death

-He first married at the age of 28 in 1892 to Martha Cornelia Moorer (1865-1893) of St. George, South Carolina.
+He first married at the age of 28 in 1892 to Martha Cornelia Moorer (1865–1893) of St. George, South Carolina.
 She died giving birth to their son Martius Ellison in 1893.
 In 1912, at age 19, Martius was accidentally shot by his own gun while drinking water at the barnyard well.
 He died five days later.

-In 1906, Ellison married Annie Brunson Farley (1882-1958).
-Her uncle, Henry Farley, fired the first shot in the Confederate Army, serving under J. E. B. Stuart, and died fighting in the Civil War.
+In 1906, Ellison married Annie Brunson Farley (1882–1958).
+Her uncle, Henry Farley, is widely credited with firing the first shot in the Confederate bombardment of Fort Sumter, initiating the American Civil War.
+He later served under J. E. B. Stuart, and died fighting in the Civil War.
 Ellison and Annie had four children of their own, two boys and two girls: